 PCI compliance has specific security requirements which must be met, all our VPS, Cloud servers and dedicated servers are all PCI compliant capable, what this means is that upon request we will perform the configuration changes required to pass PCI compliance.

-These requirements vary depending on the level of PCI compliance required however the majority of ecommerce sites requires either SAQ A or SAQ A-EP both of which off load payment processing to a third party payment gateways (For example PayPal or Stripe) meaning that no card information is stored or transmitted by our servers.
+These requirements vary depending on the level of PCI compliance required however the majority of ecommerce sites require either SAQ A or SAQ A-EP both of which offload payment processing to third-party payment gateways (For example PayPal or Stripe) meaning that no card information is stored or transmitted by our servers.
 This greatly reduces your compliance burden.